JagDogger2525/RetroPie-Game-Saves/README.md

 Game Save Converter: https://savefileconverter.com/#/mister

-This website allows you to convert saves into their respective extentions.
+This website allows you to convert saves into their respective extensions.